Ezooon/TimeLogger/README.md

 3. attach files to entries.
 4. search through your entries.
 5. filter entries with date and tags.
+6. Post on X.
+7. LLM chat.

 #### Under Development
 1. Continuous Logging.
-2. Post on X.
-3. Post on Facebook.
+2. Post on Facebook.
-4. Post on LinkedIn.
+3. Post on LinkedIn.
-5. LLM chat.

 ## Usage